dnidever/spyderwebb/docs/install.rst

 ************

-Installing Spyderwebb
+Installing SPyderWebb
 =====================

-The easiest way to install |Spyderwebb| is using pip:
+The easiest way to install |spyderwebb| is using pip:

 To get the very lastest version: